JonForShort/nes-emulator-db/README.md

 Archive of game covers for the Nintendo Entertainment System (NES).

+Game covers are used in the [Jones NES Emulator](https://github.com/JonForShort/jones) project.

 ## How to help?

 Submit any game covers that are currently missing from this repository.